Ralph Mayer | President and Founder of MoneyThumb

 Q: What has the experience of building the business taught you?

-I’ve learned a lot, like it’s almost impossible to build a successful business alone.
+I’ve learned a lot like it’s almost impossible to build a successful business alone.
 You have to recognize that having the right people around you is so important.
 I’ve learned that making mistakes is okay.
 I’ve gained confidence and believe that treating others with kindness and respect is most important.
 You might call me a serial entrepreneur.
 I’ve always been a big supporter of entrepreneurs and that’s why I was on the board of directors for a National Angel Investors group.
 And I like solving problems.
 It’s probably my engineering mentality.
-As a kid I loved to build things.
+As a kid, I loved to build things.
 I’d spend hours with my Legos.
 So much so that my parents encouraged me to become an architect.
 But once I got into it, I found that I didn’t excel like some of my colleagues.
 It seemed like every design they worked on was exceptional.
-Only a handful of mine were significant.
+Only a handful of mine was significant.
 On the other hand, every computer project I worked on was successful.
 I soon realized that maybe I wasn’t made to be an architect.
 So I’ve learned it’s never too late to make a career move.

 Q: Where do you see things headed for you in the next 5 years?

 I see myself spending more time with my family and hopefully being able to take in a ballgame.
 With all the time I’ve spent in California you’d think by now I would have jumped on the San Diego bandwagon, but I’m still a Red Sox and Celtics fan at heart.
 As for the company, I’d like MoneyThumb to continue to grow so that it is eventually suitable for acquisition.
 But retirement?
 I’m not sure.
 I still have a few ideas.
 The internet is ever-evolving and most likely will continue to face challenges concerning data protection.
 I love solving problems.